A Boating Guide to Barton Turf and Barton Broad

 Barton Turf is a quiet village set on the northwestern edge of Barton Broad, 1¾ miles from Stalham by boat.
 It’s a pretty village with a mix of architectural styles.
 Coronation Cottages, a row of four quirky cottages built during the year of the Queen’s coronation are of interest.
 The village sign pictured above stands at the junction of Staithe Road and Hall Road.
 It’s situated beside the village green and pond and features a wherry under sail.
 The church of St Michael and All Angels is a little over a mile away.
 The rood screens are particularly impressive as are the stained glass windows.
 It’s a pleasant walk along quiet lanes and well worth a visit.

-Next to the staithe is Cox’s Boatyard, a large private boatyard and marina offering all the usual services.
+Next to Barton Turf Staithe (closed as of June 2022) is Cox’s Boatyard, a large private boatyard and marina offering all the usual services.
 There are no facilities at the boatyard for hire craft.
 Behind the staithe is Barton Turf Adventure Centre, a family run sailing school open to all.

 If you enjoy the peace and quiet of the Broads you will enjoy mooring here.
 There is very little noise other than the gentle chime from the sailboats in the adjacent boatyard.
 There are no pubs or shops but The White Horse Inn at Neatishead is a 40 minute walk away.
 Water and refuse disposal is available at Barton Turf Staithe.

 Barton Turf Staithe